MikeyJaay/JS-Practice-Weather-App/README.md

 API used: https://openweathermap.org/

 Users can input the name of a city from any country and the JS will pull the current weather data for that city.
-Uses can click enter/return on their keyboard or mouse click the search icon to pull city weather data.
+Users can click enter/return on their keyboard or mouse click the search icon to pull city weather data.